hertie-data-science-lab/ds01-infra/docs-user/core-concepts/workspaces-persistence.md

 ### 2. Workspace (permanent)

 ```
-/workspace/my-project/    ← Your files (permanent!)
+/workspace/               ← Your project files (permanent!)
 ├── code/
 ├── data/
 ├── models/
+├── Dockerfile
-└── Dockerfile
+└── requirements.txt
 ```

-**Maps to:** `~/workspace/my-project/` on the host
+**Maps to:** `~/workspace/<container-name>/` on the host

 **Survives:** Container removal, system reboots, everything

+> **Why project-specific?** DS01 containers are designed to be project-associated.
+Each container maps to one project directory.
+This keeps projects isolated and encourages good organisation.
+If you need different behaviour, use the `--workspace` flag (see below).

 ---

 ## How It Works

-Your workspace is "mounted" into the container:
+Your project directory is "mounted" into the container as `/workspace`:

 ```
 Host Machine                    Container
 ────────────                    ─────────
-~/workspace/my-project/ ←→ /workspace/my-project/
+~/workspace/my-project/    ←→   /workspace/
 ```

 **Same files, different path.** Changes in one appear in the other.

+This means when you're inside a container called `my-project`:
+- `/workspace/train.py` in the container = `~/workspace/my-project/train.py` on the host
+- `/workspace/data/` in the container = `~/workspace/my-project/data/` on the host

 ---